rrobbes/EngineeringOfMobileSystemsV2/13-StateManagement/README.md

 - `AddItems`: a component that allows to add items to the state.

 `AddItems` takes several props:
-- `setNewItemText`: a callback to set the name the current item to be added.

 - `addItem`: a callback to add a new item to the state, with the name being set earlier by `setNewItemText`.
-- `value`: the initial name of a newly created item.
 - `clear`: a callback to clear the list of items.

 We don't need to know how the `ListItems` and `AddItems` components are implemented.
 The goal is to reuse them, without changing them.
 So the only thing that is needed is to pass the appropriate props to them.